gdpouya/Blazor_Learning/README.md

+its my first try to use blazor base on web development with blazor by jimmy engstrom book

 Absolutely, Blazor is an exciting framework for building interactive web applications using C# instead of JavaScript.
 Here's a comprehensive learning path to get started:

 ### Beginner Level: